shalashify/pytribe/README.md

 # pytribe

-Use Korg Electribe 2 as MIDI Sequencer to trigger samples from computer.
+Use a MIDI Sequencer (tested with Korg Elecrtibe 2 and Teenage Engineering OP-Z) to trigger samples from computer.

-Can be useful to arrange and test different sample sets before loading them to Electribe Sampler (or any other sampler) or use computer as a sample player in combination with Electribe synths.
+Can be useful to arrange and test different sample sets before loading them to the Unit or use computer as a sample player in combination with Electribe synths.

 # Functions

-MIDI note_on messages from Electribe are used to trigger samples.
+MIDI note_on messages are used to trigger samples.

 Samples are loaded from source directory (configure in .ini file).
 Source directory can include multiple sets e.g.